jakobzhao/geog458/weeks/week04/leaflet/readme.md

 -   Link external javascript libs to a web map application; and
 -   Add geospatial data to a leaflet based map.

 In this lecture, we move forward to make a web map from scratch!
 To do that, this lecture starts with introducing Leaflet - a Javascript library used to create interactive, web-based, mobile-friendly maps.
 With Leaflet, you can create a simple map in as little as three lines of code, or you can build complex, dynamic, and complex maps that contain hundreds of lines.
-This lecture assumes you have worked through the previous lectures and lab exercises, and have a working knowledge of HTML, CSS and JavaScript.
+This lecture assumes you have worked through the previous lectures and lab exercises and have a working knowledge of HTML, CSS, and JavaScript.
 Here is the look of the web map we will build.

 ![](img/polygon.jpg)